wp-plugins/wptouch/readme.txt

 = Version 1.9.9.2 =
 * Updated user agents for Opera Mini and Palm Pre ('mini' and 'pre')
 * Removed orphaned code relating to ajax comments option
-* Changed date/time parsing for WordTwit integration.
-Updated WordTwit if you see incorrect date/times.
+* Changed date/time parsing for WordTwit integration
+* Update to WordTwit 2.3.3 if you see incorrect date/times

 = Version 1.9.9.1 =